Your shopping cart is empty!

 Start the night before by getting a good night’s rest.
 I know this can be easier said than done, especially if you have an overactive mind or children who struggle to sleep.
 But, there are a few things that you can do to help them and you get quality rest.
 Creating an evening routine is my favourite because it helps everyone in the house to relax and wind down at the end of the day.
 Here are some more tips on creating an evening routine and powering down for a good night’s rest.

-If thinking about your day ahead fills you with feelings of overwhelm and dread then it'll be a challenge to feel good about your day.
+If thinking about the day ahead creates a sense of overwhelm then it'll be a challenge to feel good.
 Try taking 5 minutes to think about what you want to achieve - it's possible that all of the tasks swimming around your head are not as important as they feel.
 I like to write down the three most important things I need to get done.
-It takes some practice to reduce that mile long ‘to do’ list but it’s such a gift to focus on the things that matter the most.
+It takes some practise to reduce that mile long ‘to do’ list but it’s such a gift to focus on the things that matter the most.

 Find time for Yourself

-Even a few quiet minutes can make a world of difference, trust me.
+Even a couple of quiet minutes can make a world of difference, trust me.
 And it doesn’t matter where you find it, try sitting quietly before anyone else wakes up or while they’re getting ready.
 You can even find a few minutes in your car before you head into work - it doesn’t have to be about creating the perfect setting, it’s more about pausing before the day really gets started.
-This is a simple one to try and you’ll be amazed at the difference it makes.
+This is a simple one to try and you’ll be amazed at how much calmer it makes you feel.

 It sounds simple but it changes your entire outlook when you focus on what you’re grateful for.
 I’m sure that there are plenty of things that you’re grateful for every day.
 But how often do you consciously acknowledge them?
 Try it now by closing your eyes and thinking of 1-3 things that you’re grateful to have in your life.
 In time you may want to start a gratitude journal; there are many beautiful journals to choose from or simply grab your favourite notebook.
 Click here to read more on how to develop a gratitude mindset.

 The days of wearing your multi-tasking badge of honour are over.
 I know, it took me a while to accept it too!
 We've all taken pride in being able to handle more than we should and still get it done but the time has come for that stop. (research proved that it never really worked that well anyway).
 Focus is the key to getting anything done efficiently, accurately and with less stress.
-Take a look at your to do list and allocate time to complete each task before moving onto the next.
-Removing distractions such as phones while you work can also be a great help to slowing down and creating focus.
+Take a look at your to do list and allocate time to complete each task in full before moving onto the next.
+Removing distractions such as phones while you work can also be a great help in staying focused and productive.

-Although we have in our minds what the perfect morning should look, it’s probably unlikely that it’ll ever happen that way.
-And, that’s ok.
+It’s important to remember that we’re not striving for the perfect morning, just a slightly improved one.
+Things won’t always run smoothly...and that’s ok.
 Showing yourself a little compassion especially when setbacks happen is essential to keeping yourself calm.
 Don’t let your inner critic or perfectionism take over and flood your mind with negativity.
 Be kind to yourself, you’re human and doing your best - take a breath, let it go and smile.
 Here are a few more ways that you can learn to be kinder to yourself.